Posted 1 month ago

 sklo42

 This was bought as an oddity.
-I think it may have been made in three parts, cup stem and thin flat foot.
+I think it was made in three parts, cup stem and thin flat foot.
 Also I remember raspberry prunts from C.W. years ago as having been made by very few companies.
+If it had any use at all I think it would have been a candlestick

-If anyone has information on this vase it would be very welcome.
+If anyone has information on this piece it would be very welcome.

 Height 17.5 cm./7 inches